 Councillors, also referred to as members, are entitled to a basic allowance and expenses for their County Council duties.
-Details are set out in the Members’ Allowances Scheme.
+Details are set out in the Members’ Allowances Scheme in part 6 of our Constitution.

 The Independent Remuneration Panel recommended a revised scheme to the County Council in December 2016.
 The revised scheme was agreed subject to minor amendments and took effect from after the election in May 2017.